 The Valley Of Achor.

 What is the Valley of Achor?
-It was named for an infamous character in the company of the Children of Israel, “Achan,” who is known as “The troubler of Israel,” in 1 Kings 18.
-He disregarded the word of the LORD with a devastating outcome.
+It was named for an infamous character in the company of the Children of Israel, “Achan.”
+He is known as “The troubler of Israel,” in 1 Kings 18, a foolish man who disregarded the word of the LORD with a devastating outcome.
 Let’s take a little trip back in time and revisit this story.

 Victory At Jericho.

-Long before the Jericho event, the fame and dread of Israel had spread throughout the whole land of Canaan!
-Everyone had heard how Egypt had been struck by terrible plagues, how the waters of the Red Sea were parted for them, and then crashed back together killing every Egyptian on their heels.
+Long before the Jericho event, however, the fame and dread of Israel had spread throughout the whole land of Canaan!
+Everyone had heard about Egypt having been struck by terrible plagues, how the waters of the Red Sea were parted for the entire nation, and then crashed back together killing every Egyptian on their heels. 🤯

-They then heard how the Jordan dried up before them, allowing them to cross over on dry ground…..AGAIN!
-Most recently, news had spread of the falling walls of Jericho.
+They then heard how the Jordan dried up before them, allowing them to cross over on dry ground…..AGAIN!…..and most recently, news had spread of the falling walls of Jericho.
 EVERYONE WAS TERRIFIED!

-There’s always seems to be one in the crowd who doesn’t follow directions and does his own thing, right?
-Yep; you guessed it: Achan was that man.
+There always seems to be someone in the crowd who doesn’t follow directions and does the wrong thing, right?
+Yep; Achan was that man.
 In direct disobedience of God’s directive, he stole forbidden spoils from the cursed city of Jericho and hid them underneath his tent.
 His selfish, forbidden, solitary act brought judgement crashing down on all Israel.
-Sadly, they didn’t know anything was wrong until they went to attack the next city on God’s agenda: Ai.
+Sadly, the rest of them didn’t know anything was wrong until they went to attack the next city on God’s agenda: Ai. 😕

 (Israel after their defeated at Ai.)